dustinkredmond/dustinkredmond/README.md

 - A desktop client to easily create/modify web API routes in real time based on the Spark Java framework.
 Users of Express JS will love the familiarity this application provides. ([SparkFX](https://github.com/dustinkredmond/sparkfx#readme))
 - And more...

-I love spending my free time developing desktop JavaFX applications.
-I'm passionate about the framework, its intention to go a step above Java's Swing GUI toolkit as well as bringing a modern look and feel to desktop Java applications continue to draw me in.

 Please consider starring any of my repos that you find interesting.
 If you'd really like to help me out, consider sponsoring me on GitHub sponsors.
 I'm happy to help with your repo, code review, or provide advice.